As the weather heats up, you rely on your car’s air conditioner to keep you cool and comfortable.

 Another possibility is that there could be a leak in the AC system.

-A leak can cause the Freon to escape, which will prevent the AC from blowing cold air.
+A leak can cause the Freon to escape, preventing the AC from blowing cold air.

 Finally, if your car’s compressor isn’t working properly, it won’t be able to pump the Freon through the system and into the vents.